uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

     -   Log in with your UQ username and password (if you are both staff and student, use your student account)
     -   Make sure you have a working Internet connection
-    -   Go to search at bottom left corner (magnifiying glass)
+    -   Go to search at bottom left corner (magnifying glass)
     -   Open the ZENworks application
     -   Search for “RStudio”
     -   Double-click on RStudio which will install both R and RStudio